Submit a Notification of Extenuating Circumstances

 I submitted an NEC.
 What happens next?

 An NEC Contact (NECC) or NEC Panel (NECP) will review your application and evidence.
 This will depend on the complexity of your circumstances.

 If we uphold your NEC, we may offer you:

-- an extension of five or ten working days, or
+- an extension of 7 or 14 calendar days, or

 - the opportunity to attempt the assessment at the next available opportunity.